l-snq/tau/README.md

 # TAU.
-An application launcher made for first class Wayland support
+An application launcher made for wlroots based compositors.

-I mainly have wanted to make this because there's really not many actively maintained wayland app launcher alternatives to rofi.
-This is my first fully open source project I am actively working on, so bare with my noobish skills, and of course contributions are encouraged! :)

-## Wayland support, and full customization.

-Something that a lot of these awesome app launchers do is allow for loads of customization.
-I want to be able to set up the infrastructure of this app so that it is incredibly easy to modify, with css for styling so people can quickly learn, even if they don't have programming experience.
+## Instructions:

+### Requirements:
+1. gtk4 installed
+2. gtk4-layer-shell installed

+### Building steps:

+1. Clone this repo `git clone https://github.com/l-snq/tau`
+2. `cd` into the repo and run: ``cargo run`

+## Contributions:

+Open a PR!
+This is my first open sourced project, so feel free to contribute :)